-1.1.3 To recommend that the Chief Executive, using urgency provisions, approves an addition to the Capital Programme for a budget of up to £400,000pa for up to 3 years to fund the cost of additional staff, which will be required to dispose of the surplus properties, this expenditure is to be funded from the resultant capital receipts, under flexibilities granted by the Government.
+1.1.
+The Chief Executive, in consultation with the Leader of the Council and the Leader of the Conservative Group, is recommended to approve an addition to the revenue budget for a budget of £400,000 pa for up to 3 years to fund the cost of additional staff, required to dispose of the surplus properties, this expenditure is to be funded from the resultant capital receipts, under flexibilities granted by the Government.